FinOps Center

 Approve or Block

-Out of Budget Scope
+Out of Approved Scope

-Model approved — called outside approved scope
+Model approved but called outside the approved scope

 FinOps Lead inline action